codebar/tutorials/svg/lesson3/tutorial.md

 The _translate_ function is of the form `translate(x [y])` and moves the object horizontally by an amount of _x_ and vertically by an amount of _y_.
 If _y_ is not specified, it is assumed to be 0.
+In the example blelow, the original shape is shown with an opacity of 0.3.

 ```html
 <!DOCTYPE html>